beastrc/learn-web3_dapp/markdown/ceramic/BASIC_PROFILE.md

 **What happened in the code above?**

-- Here we use idx instance to call `set` method on it providing alias name `basicProfile` and data that we want to save.
-In this case we only store name to Ceramic.
+- Destructure the `name` property from the BasicProfile values passed to the `saveBasicProfile` function.
+- Use the `setCurrentUserData` React hook to set the BasicProfile and associate it with the `name` object.
+- Use the `setName` React hook to set the BasicProfile's `name` so it can be displayed in the UI.

-# Challenge #2
+# 🏋️ Challenge #2

 Now that we have our data stored with IDX, it's time to read it in order to validate if what we stored in Challenge #1 worked.

 {% hint style="tip" %}
-In **`components/protocols/ceramic/components/steps/BasicProfile.tsx`**, implement the`readBasicProfile` function.
+In `components/protocols/ceramic/components/steps/BasicProfile.tsx`, implement the `readBasicProfile` function.
 {% endhint %}

 **Take a few minutes to figure this out.**